richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 - It may help course coordinators to schedule the right amount of teaching assistants

+## A flat course fee impacts others negatively

-However, there are also some drawbacks to this solution:
+However, there are also some drawbacks to having a flat course fee to be able to more reliably estimate attendance:

 - Teachers that care that their courses are open to all, regardless of wealth, can no longer say this applies to SciLifeLab online training